 1 – A White Board for Demonstration

+I would be totally lost without my white board.
+A white board, particularly a small hand held white board is helpful for younger learners and it can double as a reward system.
 Some idea could be to draw pieces of a house, balloons, stars, a face.
 You get the idea.

-It’s helpful as a reward system but it’s also useful because you can actually write and draw on it yourself.
+Last, it’s helpful as a reward system but it’s also useful because you can actually write and draw on it yourself.
 This is helpful with older students and you’re attempting to demonstrate something.

-I personally use a small whiteboard because I live abroad and move every 6 month roughly so buying a white board again and again is too much of a hassle.
 But if you’re going to be setting up a room in your house or a section of your apartment to double as your online classroom, you can’t go wrong with a dry erase whiteboard.

-3 – A stuffed animal
+3 – A stuffed animal – Fat and round

 The way I use the stuffed animal for the most part is comic relief in the class.
 When a student performs well and completes a lesson objective with ease, I’ll give them a “high 5” using the stuffed animal.